rapid7/metasploit-framework/Meterpreter-Wishlist.md

  * Exporting of certificates, keys, and tickets in base64 format (already supported) then down to real files on disk for the attacker [info](https://github.com/gentilkiwi/mimikatz/wiki/module-~-standard#base64)
  * Add on-target minidump extraction
  * Add sekurla::searchpasswords
- * Expand mimikatz and contribute back to it
+ * Expand Mimikatz and contribute back to it
  * Integration of Mimikatz with the credential database
  * Latest version of Mimikatz to be used as the plugin
  * It would be great to have a method to generate a golden ticket for a specific period of time (month, 6-months, year) rather than only 10 years.